scilus/scilpy/docs/fibertube/DEMO.md

 ### Seeding
 For now, a number of seeds is set randomly within the first segment of every fibertube.
-We can however change how many fibers will be tracked, as well as the amount of seeds within each.
+We can however change the number of fibertubes that will be tracked, as well as the amount of seeds within each.
 (See Seeding options in the help menu).

 <br>
 The interface of the script is very similar to `scil_tracking_local_dev.py`, but simplified and with a `blur_radius` option.
 Let us do: